 I am pretty sure if someone does this in their car, they didn't restore it.
 Don't get me wrong it looks like fun till I figure the melted tire on my quarter and all the chips I now have to repair and a new set of dual red bans.
 That being said, this man is enjoying his car.

-1967 GT FB Shelby Clone project
+1967 GT FB Shelby Clone project, for sale?
+USA

 I guess it boils down to maturity, I am still a kid myself.